 by Pádraig Durnin

-The appointment of Mark Regev as its Ambassador to the UK in 2015 marked a conscious decision by Israel to place hasbara (public diplomacy, in essence overseas image building) at the heart of Israel’s diplomatic efforts abroad.
-Unlike his predecessors, the Australian-born Regev was no career diplomat, but had made his name as Chief Spokesman for the Prime Minister of Israel.
+The appointment of Mark Regev as its Ambassador to the UK in 2015 marked a conscious decision by Israel to place hasbara (public diplomacy, in essence, overseas propaganda) at the heart of Israel’s diplomatic efforts abroad.
+Unlike his predecessors, the Australian-born Regev was no career diplomat but had made his name as Chief Spokesman for the Prime Minister of Israel.
 A hasbarist extraordinaire, Regev was a continual presence on UK and US news channels during Israel’s massacres in Gaza in 2008/09, 2012, and 2014.
 With an unrelenting calm, Regev would appear to rationalise and explain away untold devastation and harrowment.

 Mark Regev’s host in Scotland, the Scottish Parliament’s Presiding Officer Ken Macintosh, is no stranger to the visits of official Israeli representatives.
 Ostensibly meeting Regev in his non-partisan role of Presiding Officer, representing the Scottish Parliament as an institution, Macintosh’s involvement is entirely consistent with his long-standing reputation as one of Scottish politics most earnest supporters of Israel, and begs serious questions of a conflict of interest.

-Pádraig Durnin is the Dundee branch education officer, and former Outreach Officer for the SPSC
+Pádraig Durnin is the education officer for Dundee Branch and a former Outreach Officer for the Scottish Palestine Solidarity Campaign.